New Glarus Woods State Park

 New Glarus Woods State Park is a state park in Green County, Wisconsin, United States.
-The 431 acre park featuring rolling hills covered by a mix of forest and prairie just south of the village of New Glarus.
+The 431 acre park features rolling hills covered by a mix of forest and prairie just south of the village of New Glarus.
+The park offers biking, camping and hiking trails.
 The Sugar River State Trail connects to the park, making the park accessible by bike.
 This trail also connects to the Badger State Trail.